Word@Work, Let God's Word energise your working day!

 Then Jesus said to his disciples, 'Truly I tell you, it is hard for someone who is rich to enter the kingdom of heaven.
 Again I tell you, it is easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God.'
 When the disciples heard this, they were greatly astonished and asked, 'Who then can be saved?'
 Jesus looked at them and said, 'With man this is impossible, but with God all things are possible.'
 (NIVUK)

 When we think that we can manage without Jesus - we do!
-Whatever contributes to that state of pride and arrogance is a spiritual obstacle.
-Wealth in its many forms gives a false sense of security which appears to make faith redundant.
-So when Jesus said it was 'easier for a camel to go through the eye of a (sewing) needle than for someone who is rich to enter the kingdom of God', He was saying that naturally speaking it is impossible.
+Whatever contributes to that state of arrogance is an idol, a false god, a spiritual obstacle to relating to the true God.
+Wealth, in its many forms, gives a false sense of security which appears to make faith in God redundant.
+When Jesus said it was 'easier for a camel to go through the eye of a needle than for someone who is rich to enter the kingdom of God', some commentators suggest that Jesus’ metaphor was of a camel kneeling down and shuffling through a narrow archway.
+But the word used is clear – how can a camel go through the eye of a sewing needle?
+Totally impossible!

-The disciples, who had seen that many very religious people were also quite rich, were shocked.
-If those people could not be saved then what hope was there for others in Israel?
+The disciples had just been shocked to see how a rich young man would not give his money away to follow Jesus; preferring the apparent security and social position his wealth offered (Matthew 19:16-22).
+After all, many apparently religious people were also quite rich (Matthew 23:5-7).
+If those people could not be saved, then what hope was there for others in Israel?
 They had grown up with the idea that the more holy a person was, the wealthier they would become.
 They might have taken Abraham, Jacob, David and Solomon as their examples.
-Indeed, increased crops, livestock and children were part of the blessings which flowed from obeying the Old Covenant (Deuteronomy 28:1-6).
+Indeed, increased crops, livestock, children and land were part of the blessings which flowed from obeying the Old Covenant (Deuteronomy 28:1-6).

 Prayer

 Sovereign Lord.
 Thank You for helping me to trust in Jesus.
-Forgive me for the times when I have refused to listen to You because I have placed my trust in the security offered by other things or people.
-Please help me to have a greater understanding that Your love is safer than anything else, and to share that truth with my friends and family.
+Forgive me for the times when I have refused to listen to You, because I have placed my trust in the security offered by money, possessions or other people.
+Please help me to desire You with all my heart, and to trust You to make me secure for this life and eternity.
+May Your love become safer to me than anything else, and help me to share that joyful truth with my friends and family.
 In Jesus' Name.
 Amen.

 Bible Book: